AtharvaKulkarniIT/Chatify/README.md

 - Enter your unique username in each tab and start chatting.
 - Messages are displayed in real-time with different styles for your messages and others'.

-## Contributing

-Contributions are welcome!
-Fork the repository and submit a pull request for any features or fixes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## UI
 **Login**